Intestinal Cancer In Cats: Signs And Treatment

 Feline Intestinal Cancer: Life Expectancy

-The life expectancy of a cat diagnosed with intestinal cancer can be from a few weeks to 2 years, depending on the location, type, and size of tumor, as well as if it has already spread.
+The life expectancy of a cat diagnosed with intestinal cancer can be from a few weeks to 2 years, depending on the location, type, and size of the tumor, as well as if it has already spread.
 If the tumor has already metastasized (spread), generally the average survival time is a few months after surgical treatment.
 The biggest concern is the cancer spreading to other areas or returning again after treatment.

-Intestinal Cancer In Cats: Treatment
+Intestinal Cancer In Cats: A Natural Treatment Choice You Should Check Out

 About the author